Municipal Incorporation Process for Okanagan Falls

 As an important fishing and former village site, the area contains cultural heritage and archeological resources throughout that are of strong cultural and historical significance to Osoyoos Indian Band and the broader Syilx Okanagan Nation.

 Under the Constitution Act, 1982 and the Declaration Act, the Province consults with First Nations that may be impacted by the change of governance.
-Also, involving Osoyoos Indian Band in the incorporation process will build a strong foundation for a constructive and collaborative relationship between the new municipality and Osoyoos Indian Band.
+Involving Osoyoos Indian Band in the incorporation process builds a strong foundation for a constructive and collaborative relationship between the new municipality and Osoyoos Indian Band.
 This will help bring the certainty that all parties are looking for.

 Municipal name and identity